ArlCIbe/ArlCIbe/README.md

-**⚠️Profile makeover is in progress, so watch your step--and the repo for updates😎.
-Thank you for your patience as I continue crafting this space.**
+**⚠️Profile makeover is in progress! watch your step--and the repo for updates😎** **Thanks for your patience as I continue crafting this space.
+See you soon👋**

 <img src="https://github.com/ArlCIbe/ArlCIbe/blob/main/images/PikachuUnderConstruction.gif" width="100%" height="70%" />